-GEOMETRY LAB CP (321) 10 Credits
+GEOMETRY LAB CP (321)

-Prerequisite: Successful completion of Algebra 1.
-Full Year
+Prerequisite: Successful completion of Algebra 1 or General Algebra 1 Lab and recommendation from the Child Study Team.

-Grades 9-12

 This college prep course includes the study of plane and solid figures, critical deductive and inductive reasoning and the axiomatic method of proof.
 Numeric and algebraic applications are linked to the geometric concepts.
 This course will be taught in a double period which includes a lab component.